onemoonsci/nmrfxprocessordocs/pages/01.processor/12.build/02.plugins/docs.md

 When NMRFx starts up, at each code location where a plugin could be loaded, it checks the Plugin classes specifed in the NMRFxPlugin file to see if that Entry Point is supported.
-If the Entry Point is supported by a class the plugin is regstered with a call to the following method:
+If the Entry Point is supported by a class the plugin is regstered with a call to the registerOnEntryPoint method.
+Here's an example of that method in the NMRFxPluginMenuExamplePlugin.java class:

     @Override
     public void registerOnEntryPoint(EntryPoint entryPoint, Object object) {